Difference Between Hadoop vs Apache Spark

-- Velocity of data: Here the term velocity refers to the speed at which data is generated and processed.
-This is extremely important because the speed in which data is processed plays a major role in helping companies to achieve their goals.
+- The velocity of data: Here the term velocity refers to the speed at which data is generated and processed.
+This is extremely important because the speed at which data is processed plays a major role in helping companies to achieve their goals.
 The faster the data is processed the faster companies will be able to reach the next stage of development in an effective fashion.

 - Variability: Another feature of Big data is variability.
 This means that data has to manage in ineffective fashion so that there is no inconsistency in them.
 An inconsistency of data has to be handled in an effective manner so that it does not affect the quality of data at any stage.

 - Complex nature of data: Companies and brands today manage tonnes of data that come from multiple sources.
 These data need to be linked, connected and correlated so that companies can make sense of these insights and use them to make effective campaigns and plans.
 That is why complexity is one of the most integral features of big data.